gregpalmr/alluxio-on-emr/README.md

      hive --database alluxio_db -e "SELECT * FROM store_sales LIMIT 10;"

-## Step 8.
+## Step 9.
 Query the TPC-DS data using the Presto query engine and Alluxio

+First, free any cached TPC-DS data in Alluxio:

+     alluxio fs free /data

-First, make a note that the TPC-DS data set in S3 is not yet cached by the Alluxio worker nodes.
+Then, make a note that the TPC-DS data set in S3 is not yet cached by the Alluxio worker nodes.
 Run the "alluxio fs admin" command and notice that the "Used Capacity" is shown at 0B:

      alluxio fsadmin report